Leah Lakshmi Piepzna-Samarasinha: Performance art

 Piepzna-Samarasinha began teaching writing to queer, trans and Two Spirit youth at Supporting Our Youth Toronto's Pink Ink program.

 In 2004, inspired by radical Asian and Pacific Islander American (APIA) arts and poetry youth education programs at the APIA Spoken Word Summit, Piepzna-Samarasinha and Gein Wong started the Asian Arts Freedom School.

 The following year, Piepzna-Samarasinha traveled to the San Francisco Bay Area to study poetry with Suheir Hammad at Voices of Our Nations, an experience they credit with changing their life as a writer.

-In 2006, Piepzna-Samarasinha wrote and premiered their first one-woman show, Grown Woman Show, in which they discuss being "a queer girl of Sri Lankan descent" who is a survivor of incest perpetrated by their mother.
+In 2006, Piepzna-Samarasinha wrote and premiered their first one-person show, Grown Woman Show, in which they discuss being "a queer girl of Sri Lankan descent" who is a survivor of incest perpetrated by their mother.
 Grown Woman Show has since been performed at the National Queer Arts Festival, Swarthmore College, Yale University, Reed College, and McGill University.

 Later that year, Piepzna-Samarasinha met Ctheirry Galette on Friendster and created Mangos With Chili with the goal of creating an annual tour of performance artists who are queer and trans people of color.

 Piepzna-Samarasinha is also involved with the biannual Asian Pacific Islander Spoken Word and Poetry Summit.

 They were the 2009-2010 Artist in Residence at UC Berkeley's June Jordan's Poetry for the People.
-From 2009 to the present, they has been a commissioned performer with Sins Invalid, the national performance organization of queer people with disabilities and chronic illnesses.
+From 2009 to the present, they have been a commissioned performer with Sins Invalid, the national performance organization of queer people with disabilities and chronic illnesses.

-While in Toronto, with Syrus Marcus Ware, they co-created Performance.Disability.Art (PDA), a performance based disability arts collective.
+While in Toronto, with Syrus Marcus Ware, they co-created Performance.Disability.Art (PDA), a performance-based disability arts collective.
 Through PDA, the pair co-curated Crip Your World: an Intergalactic Mad, Sick and Disabled Extravaganza for Mayworks Festival.

 Teaching

-In 2001, Piepzna-Samarasinha taught writing to LGBTQ youth at Supporting Our Youth Toronto (SOY) through the Pink Ink program.
+In 2001, Piepzna-Samarasinha taught writing to LGBTQ+ youth at Supporting Our Youth Toronto (SOY) through the Pink Ink program.
 This included working with the zine 10 Reasons to Riot which won Best Zine in Toronto in 2006.
 For this work they were awarded the Community Service to Youth Award from the City of Toronto in 2004.

-In 2005, along with Gein Wong, co-founded the Asian Arts Freedom School, a community-controlled school teaching writing, performance and radical education on Asian/Pacific Islander history to youth.
+In 2005, along with Gein Wong, they co-founded the Asian Arts Freedom School.
 They were also involved with The Canadian Sri Lankan Women's Action Network, an activist group seeking to promote peace with justice through a feminist lens to end Sri Lanka's 24 year civil war.

-In 2007, they moved back to the U.S. and studied community-based poetic teaching through University of California Berkeley's June Jordan's Poetry for the People (P4P) Program, culminating in teaching for and being P4P's visiting writer from 2009 to 2010.
-She has taught in living rooms and college campuses and everywhere in between, and loves and believes in the delicious liberation of places to learn and live freely outside traditional school systems.
+In 2007, Piepzna-Samarasinha returned to the US and studied at University of California Berkeley's June Jordan's Poetry for the People (P4P) Program.